eranda1985/SharedSpace/README.md

 # SharedSpace
-A Xamarin Forms expandable list for iOS &amp; Android, providing a single group to be expanded at a time.
+A Xamarin Forms expandable list for iOS &amp; Android, providing a single group to be expanded at a time..

 This is also available as a nuget package in (https://www.nuget.org/packages/SharedSpace.ExpandableList/).